simp/pupmod-simp-simpkv/REFERENCE.md

-* If the `backends` option is missing in the merged options, it is set to a Hash containing a single entry, `default`, that has configuration for the libkv 'file' backend.
+* If the `backends` option is missing in the merged options, it is set to a Hash containing a single entry, `default`, that has configuration for the simpkv 'file' backend.

 Validation includes the following checks:
 * configuration for the selected backend exists
 * the plugin for the selected backend has been loaded
 * different configuration for a specific plugin instance does not exist

-Returns: `Hash` merged libkv options that will have the backend to use specified by 'backend'
+Returns: `Hash` merged simpkv options that will have the backend to use specified by 'backend'

 Raises: